AxonIQ/code-samples/subscription-query-streaming/README.md

 a `StreamUpdatedEvent` to spoof an active applications.
 It fills the `StreamUpdatedEvent` with `UUIDs`.

 Secondly, the `ModelProjector` in the `querymodel` package is in charge of handling the `StreamUpdatedEvent`.
-It adds th e contents to a `List` of strings, and emits an update through the `QueryUpdateEmitter`.
+It adds th e contents to a `List` of strings, and emits an update through the `QueryUpdateEmitter`, which is injected as a parameter of the `@EventHandler` method.
 Next to that, a `@QueryHandler` annotated method is present for the `ModelQuery`.
 This query handler returns the entire list of updates.
 The combination of this query handler, and the update emission on the event handler provide an entry point for a subscription query.

 Thirdly, the `QueryController` in the `ui` package provides an endpoint on `/app/updates`.
 This endpoint returns a `Flux` of `ServerSentEvents`.
 The`ServerSentEvents` are filled with the result of a subscription query on